adamsjoe/Data_Analytics_On_The_Web/README.md

-# 19000170@gmail.com's repo
+# UHI Data Analytics on the Web
+## Student Id: 19000170
+### Google account: 19000170@gmail.com

-For submission to "UHI Data Analytics on the Web" module
+All work in here for submission to for UHI Data Analytics on the Web module.